vimal-prasaath/easyQ_api/docs/noti-scenario.md

 4. While adding timeline for doctors, once we enter and if we open again then show the pre selected time
 5. User tokenDisplay instead of token number in all the places - Medium
 6. Filters in today's log is not functional
-7. Add dynamic doctor id instaed of the hardcoded doctor id in the folloup
+7. Add dynamic doctor id instaed of the hardcoded doctor id in the folloup - Hign
+8. Doctor delete and Nurse delete in throwing error - High
+9. Location coordiantes to be sent to Hospitan onbarding api (Long, Lat) - High
+10. Checkout screen UI - Low
+11. Nurse Documnet screen is not needed - Low
+12. Remove the notification icon in admin app header - High
+13. Any session menitoned for admin -> app is getting logged out => fine => but need to show the popup bfore loggng out  => medium
+14. By default the Create new accout and Login in comming in dark mode after toggling the dark and light mode app theme applied correctly - Low

+15. Follow ups is not needed the Chceked in screen after checking in via scannser
+16. In Dashboard Checkin is clickable and if i click there is no data even after checkin in => Medium

 Backend:

-1. Support proof Driving Liscence and Voter ID
+1. Support proof Driving Liscence and Voter ID - Done
-2. Provid the location of the hosptial relative to the user defalut address with the hosptial, details, sort and send based on the km.
+2. Provid the location of the hosptial relative to the user defalut address with the hosptial, details, sort and send based on the km. - Done
 3. Need to give Doctor id in teh checkout scanner api - Done
 4. Return the token number for the appointment api - Done
 5. Block appointment booking per future slots only
 6. Block the Scanner to not scan the QR wich is past
+7. Deleting the Admin not deleteing the nurse.